nulldreams/ex-eta-infir/README.md

 ## 📜 About the Project

-**Exeta Infir** is a tool for extracting and generating spritesheets of Tibia characters directly from the official sprite assets ⚔️
+**Exeta Infir** is a tool for extracting and generating spritesheets of Tibia characters directly from the official assets ⚔️

 You can use this project to generate spritesheets from characters exported via [`Assets-Editor`](https://github.com/Arch-Mina/Assets-Editor), organizing all animation directions and phases into one image – ready for game engines like **Godot**, **Unity**, or even your own engine.